 (a) a $65 application fee, payable on the LSAC website.
 Note that the application fee is automatically waived from September 1 through February 1;

 (b) a personal statement, typed, double-spaced, no more than two pages; and

 (c) a resume detailing your academic endeavors, community service record, and employment history.

-- Submit an optional addendum if desired to address, for example, a large discrepancy between LSAT scores, a diversity statement, or anything else you wish to share with the Admission Committee that is not included elsewhere in your application.
+- Submit an optional on-page addendum if desired to address, for example, a large discrepancy between LSAT scores, a diversity statement, or anything else you wish to share with the Admission Committee that is not included elsewhere in your application.

 - Take the Law School Admission Test (LSAT).
 Registration details, testing locations, and more information about the test are available from LSAC.